A Guide into Amazon Product Description Writing

 So, priority is to appear.
 Once the person clicks on your product listing, you have an opportunity.

 - The Amazon product description writer should use the standard formulas for titles provided by Amazon

 As noted, price is a ranking factor.
 Did you know that your Amazon product description writer could determine how much you can charge for your product?

-According to research, you might even end up raking in good returns.
-Here is an example of a ‘just married’ cup that had a 10800 percent hike in price thanks to good storytelling.
+According to research, that is correct.
+Here is just an example of a married cup that had a 10800 percent hike in price thanks to good storytelling.

 With the right format, template, acceptable HTML codes, and editing, someone can even double/triple/quadruple, etc. the price of a product.

 I can pick your product, create a compelling product description, and start selling your product at a profit.
 I will not be the first one who has done that.